RNA-FRETools/MASH-FRET/docs/video-processing/panels/panel-molecule-coordinates.md

 [10.1016/j.bpj.2010.09.005](https://doi.org/10.1016/j.bpj.2010.09.005)

 It processes as described below:
-1. apply the Twotone image filter to the average image or video frame with a kernel size set in **(d)**; see [Filters](panel-edit-video.html#filters) for more information
+1. applies the Twotone image filter to the average image or video frame with a kernel size set in **(d)**; see [Filters](panel-edit-video.html#filters) for more information
-1. search in the filtered image for pixels brighter than the intensity threshold set in **(g)**
+1. searches in the filtered image for pixels brighter than the intensity threshold set in **(g)**
-1. only the pixels that are local maxima in the 3-by-3 pixel area around them are detected as spots.
+1. selects pixels that are local maxima in the 3-by-3 pixel area around them.

 ---